sharkusmanch/steam-news/README.md

 `updateAndPublish.sh` is a sample Bash script to fetch, publish, and copy the result where it will be published.
 Note that you can combine `--fetch` and `--publish` to do both in the same run!

-I previously used GitHub Pages on this repository to publish the feed-- this is now out of date.
-I'll leave it up for historical reasons, but I don't intend to update it.

 ## Dependencies
 This is a Python 3 project.
 The only external libraries in use are